enso-org/enso/docs/infrastructure/upgrading-graalvm.md

 After upgrading the project to a newer version of GraalVM, all developers must take the following actions to be able to continue development after the upgrade:

-- Download the new JVM version and set it as the default for the project.
+1. Download the new JVM version and set it as the default for the project.
+If you use IntelliJ, you will also need to update the JVM used for the project in the Project Settings.
-  - (The JVM used by IntelliJ may also need to be updated separately.)
-- Re-run `sbt bootstrap` to get the updated Truffle JAR (if there are issues updating, removing `engine/runtime/build-cache` directory may help).
+2. Re-run `sbt bootstrap` to get the updated Truffle JAR (if there are issues updating, removing `engine/runtime/build-cache` directory may help).
-- Do a full clean (it may not be _always_ required, but not doing it often leads to problems so it is much safer to do it) by running `enso/clean`.
+3. Do a full clean (it may not _always_ be required, but not doing it often leads to problems so it is much safer to do it) by running `enso/clean`.
-- To be able to build or run tests for the `launcher` project, Native Image for the new GraalVM version has to be installed, as it is not included by default.
-  This can be done with `gu install native-image`.
+4. To be able to build or run tests for the `launcher` project, Native Image for the new GraalVM version has to be installed, as it is not included by default.
+This can be done with `<path-to-graal-home>/bin/gu install native-image`.
    - If there are problems building the Native Image, removing `engine/launcher/build-cache` (which contains the downloaded `musl` package) may help.